Kragrathea/pgcode/README.md

 NOTE: For now URLS must be in the format http://servername:port without any trailing path info.
 # Troubleshooting connections
 For now to trouble shoot the connection you need to open the browsers developer console and look for warnings in the console.

+You may have to enable [octoprint_compat] in moonraker.conf file.